When a publisher's revenue slides for weeks and the ad network can't say why, the cause is usually not in the ad stack at all.

 Ad networks and supply-side platforms (SSPs) look at their own platform.
 They see bid requests, responses, win rates, CPMs.
 If those decline, they look for causes inside the tools they control.
 They have no visibility into the publisher's CMP, product decisions, or UX changes.

-This isn't a criticism—it's a structural limitation.
-They optimize within their platform.
-An independent consultant looks at the whole picture.
+This isn't a criticism.
+It's a structural limitation: they optimize within their own platform, while an independent consultant looks at the whole picture.

-💡 Key takeaway: When revenue drops and your ad partners can't explain why, the answer is almost always outside the tools they have access to.
-The ad stack is one layer; your website's consent setup, UX decisions, and infrastructure changes are others — and those layers affect ad performance just as directly.
+When revenue drops and your ad partners can't explain why, the answer is almost always outside the tools they have access to.
+The ad stack is one layer.
+Your website's consent setup, UX decisions, and infrastructure changes are others, and those layers affect ad performance just as directly.

 What to check if this sounds familiar

-If your revenue is declining and your partners can't explain why, look beyond the ad stack:
+If your revenue is declining and your partners can't explain why, work outward from the ad stack in this order:

-Pull your CMP dashboard and look at the consent rate trend over the last 30–90 days.
-Cross-reference any drops with the timeline of your revenue decline.
-Even a 5–10% drop in consent rates can have a measurable impact on CPMs and fill rates, because less of your inventory qualifies for targeted advertising.
+• Check your consent rates.
+Pull your CMP dashboard and look at the trend over the last 30–90 days.
+Cross-reference any drop with the timeline of your revenue decline.
+Even a 5–10% fall in consent can measurably cut CPMs and fill rates, because less of your inventory qualifies for targeted advertising.

-Look at your Core Web Vitals, ad script loading order, and whether any ad placements were broken by recent deployments.
-A well-configured header bidding setup can still underperform if the page it sits on has technical problems.
+• Check for technical issues.
+Look at Core Web Vitals, ad-script loading order, and whether a recent deploy broke any placements.
+A well-configured header bidding setup still underperforms on a page with technical problems.

 The bigger picture